mvds314/spapprox/README.md

 To be implemented are:

 - Approximating conditional distributions
-- Approximating the distirbution of the quotient of random variables
+- Approximating the distribution of the quotient of random variables

 ## Basic example